-The issue of a new Spatial plan for Special Purpose Area, Lex specialis and changes in the General Urban Plan of Belgrade set up a new order of priorities, allowances and restrictions in local planning ecosystem.
-An interviewee with the background in architecture stated that having construction indexes once raised they will never be lowered again and it will surely change recognizable Belgrade veduta interview DAB.
+The issue of a new Spatial plan for the Special Purpose Area, Lex specialis and changes in the General Urban Plan of Belgrade set up a new order of priorities, allowances and restrictions in the local planning ecosystem.
+An interviewee with a background in architecture pointed out that construction indexes, once raised, will never be lowered again and that will surely change the recognizable Belgrade veduta interview DAB.

-Spaces Furthermore, the widespread network of civic engagement brings to the fore mediatory function of the newly established spaces for culture and arts in Savamala.
-Dozen of local sites in the neighbourhood (Spanish house, KM8, Magazin, KC Grad, Mikser House, Galley Stab, HUBG12, Nova Iskra, C5, Svetozara Radica 3, Miksaliste) lodge different local, national and international organizations and actors, tourists and clients in overlapping time-frames (Figure X), while being extensively covered by local and international media (?).
+Spaces: Furthermore, the widespread network of civic engagement brings to the fore the mediatory function of the newly established spaces for culture and arts in Savamala.
+Dozen of local sites in the neighbourhood (Spanish house, KM8, Magazin, KC Grad, Mikser House, Galley Stab, HUBG12, Nova Iskra, C5, Svetozara Radica 3, Miksaliste) lodge various local, national and international organizations and actors, tourists and clients in overlapping time-frames (Figure X), while being extensively covered by local and international media (?).

-In this manner, this continuous communication of entities from different backgrounds promotes an active role of the local towards the global comparing it to the passive role of construction industry professionals in BWP.
-An engaging example is the quick reaction of Mikser house to establish a centre for the middle-east refugees passing through Belgrade on their way to the Western Europe.
-The promptness and efficiency of their [Mikser House] 8Valid BWP agreement contains an article that obliges RS to adjust its laws and regulations if they
+In this manner, this continuous communication of entities from different backgrounds promotes an active role of the local towards the global, compared to the passive role of construction industry professionals in BWP.
+An engaging example is the quick reaction of Mikser house to establish a centre for the middle-east refugees passing through Belgrade on their way to Western Europe.
+The promptness and efficiency of their [Mikser House] 8The valid BWP agreement contains an article that obliges RS to adjust its laws and regulations if they

 prevent smooth implementation of the project.

-9BWP is also included in the Spatial plan for Special Purpose Area of the Sava Waterfront.
-Namely, the project is part of its title - The Spatial Plan for Spetial Purpose Area ”for the Belgrade Waterfront Project”.
-As local experts argued, this is an official benchmark for high urban planning authorities to accommodate the needs of a single project.
+9BWP is also included in the Spatial plan for the Special Purpose Area of the Sava Waterfront.
+Namely, the project is part of its title - The Spatial Plan for Special Purpose Area ”for the Belgrade Waterfront Project”.
+As local experts have argued, this is an official benchmark for high urban planning authorities to accommodate the needs of a single project.

-response got them quickly into the international humanitarian aid network making their work acknowledged by the international actors in the domain (Mikser interview).
+response placed them quickly into the international humanitarian aid network and their work acknowledged by the international actors in the domain (Mikser interview).

-Events Finally, multifaceted nature of events organized in Savamala and their multi- scale character practically intertwine local interactions and global structures in order to:
+Events: Finally, the multifaceted nature of events organized in Savamala and their multi- scale character practically intertwine local interactions and global structures in order to:

 (1) regionalize culture and artistic production in the Balkans, (2) set a local life cycle of design, (3) promote cooperation strategies for multidisciplinary activities and international projects (Mikser interview).
-To name but a few: Mikser festival and Mikser house [set to work Balkan Design Network, Mikser festival; Miksaliste refugee camp and info park aid - humanitarian work]; City guerilla association and Urban incubator (UI) association [brought international artists and organizations to temporarily work in Savamala]; Hub, Stab and other galleries [exibiting international artworks as well]; KC GRAD [international funding and collaborations]; Magacin gallery [incentives for national cultural scene and international collaborations], Bike kitchen, Streets for cyclists, ”Beograd Vlograd” festival [international visibility] etc. (Q15 students questionnaire Savamala).
+Some of these include: the Mikser festival and Mikser house [established the Balkan Design Network, , Miksaliste refugee assistance and Info Park aid - humanitarian work]; City guerilla association and Urban incubator (UI) association [brought international artists and organizations to temporarily work in Savamala]; Hub, Stab and other galleries [exibit international artworks as well]; KC GRAD [international funding and collaborations]; Magacin gallery [incentives for the national cultural scene and international collaborations], Bike kitchen, Streets for cyclists, ”Beograd Vlograd” festival [international visibility] etc. (Q15 students questionnaire Savamala).

-The process of associating agency to human and non-human actors without leaving to social forces to endow it with meaning is under constant threat of reductionist approach to uncertainties and controversies about who and what is the actual source of action (?).
-In this, the interpretation of intermediary/mediator role depends on ”localizing the global”, ”redistributing the local” and ”connecting” within a zero-value map of ”local interactions to the other places, times and agencies” (?).
-Based on the empirical data, the crucial distinction of an individual, documentary or event source of action actually determines local or de-localized10 nature of interventions in Savamala.
-What is more, it is also the way to place in networks what may in other prevailing conditions be determined as uncertain, controversial or, in general, the social.
+The process of associating agency to human and non-human actors without leaving to social forces to endow it with meaning is under constant threat of a reductionist approach to uncertainties and controversies about who and what is the actual source of action (?).
+In this, the interpretation of intermediary/mediator role depends on ”localizing the global”, ”redistributing the local” and ”connecting” within a zero-value map of ”local interactions to other places, times and agencies” (?).
+Based on the empirical data, the crucial distinction between the source of action of an individual, documentary or event actually determines the local or de-localized10 nature of interventions in Savamala.
+What is more, this is also the way to place into networks what may in other prevailing conditions be determined as uncertain, controversial or, in general, the social.